c2corg/CampBot/docs/CLI/check_rc.rst

 * History is filled
 * No big deletions
+* Pitch type is set
+* Warning for new users
-* And all patterns present in the first message of topic where report should be posted
+* all patterns present in the first message of topic where report should be posted

-* and all corrections present in https://www.camptocamp.org/articles/996571
+Also, all corrections made by :doc:`clean </CLI/clean>` procedure.

 Report will be posted on https://forum.camptocamp.org/t/topoguide-verifications-automatiques/201480